KEYWORDS: Myriam P. Sarachik, physics, City College New York, Buckley Prize

 Myriam P. Sarachik is an experimental condensed matter physicist and distinguished professor of Physics at The City College of New York.
-In 2005 she received the Oliver E. Buckley Condensed Matter Prize and she is a former president of the American Physical Society.
-She has been active in different movements concerning human rights and is a member or board member of numerous committees involved with the rights of scientists.
+In 2005, she received the Oliver E. Buckley Condensed Matter Prize and she is a former president of the American Physical Society.
+She has been active in different human rights movements and is a member of the board in numerous committees involved with the rights of scientists.
 One of them is the Solid State Sciences Committee of the Norwegian Refugee Council, which is an independent humanitarian organisation that helps people who are forced to flee.
-Since 1994 she is a member of the National Academy of Sciences, which is considered one of the highest honors that a scientist can receive.
-Myriam is well known for her research in a variety of areas: superconductivity, disordered metallic alloys, metal-insulator transitions in doped semiconductors, hopping transport in solids, properties of strongly interacting electrons in two dimensions, and spin dynamics in molecular magnets.
-Several experiments that she made served as a great contribution to understanding condensed matter properties at low temperature.
+Since 1994 she has been a member of the National Academy of Sciences, which is considered one of the highest honours that a scientist can receive.
+Sarachik is well known for her research in a variety of areas: superconductivity, disordered metallic alloys, metal-insulator transitions in doped semiconductors, hopping transport in solids, properties of strongly interacting electrons in two dimensions, and spin dynamics in molecular magnets.
+Many of her experiments served as a great contribution to understanding condensed matter properties at low temperatures.
 In other words, she looks at the electrical and magnetic properties of solids (semiconductors, crystals of various kinds) and does measurements at very low temperatures.
-In her laboratory she observes with her team how electrons move through the solids in response to potential differences and temperature variations as well as interactions between the electrons.
+With her laboratory team, she observes how electrons move through the solids in response to potential differences and temperature variations as well as interactions between the electrons.

-Her family and the community she lived in were quite traditional, thus women were rather expected to raise and care for children, than to have career.
-At that time, “if a woman worked outside the home, it was a sign that her husband was an inadequate provider.”⁴ As a child, Myriam was interested in many different subjects as languages, anatomy, geography and grammar.
-Physics was very difficult for her but her father respected and admired it very highly.⁴ This might be one of the reasons why she persisted and decided to stay in the field of intellectual work rather than thinking about family and marriage at first place.
+Her family and the community she lived in were quite traditional, thus women were expected to raise and care for the children rather than to have career.
+At that time, “if a woman worked outside the home, it was a sign that her husband was an inadequate provider”.⁴ As a child, Myriam was interested in many different subjects, such as languages, anatomy, geography and grammar.
+Physics was very difficult for her but her father respected and admired it very much.⁴ This might be one of the reasons why she persisted and decided to stay in the field of intellectual work rather than thinking about family and marriage in the first place.

 Myriam Sarachik attended the Bronx High School of Science and earned a bachelor degree in 1954 at Barnard College in New York City.
 She attended classes at Columbia University, across the street, because girls did not take physics and math courses at that time.¹

-After working for a year at the IBM Watson Laboratories at Columbia University, she returned to graduate school in 1957 to earn a Master in Science.² Three years after she received her PhD degree at Columbia University with a thesis on superconductors.
-From 1960 to 1961 she was a research associate at the International Business Machines.
+After working for a year at the IBM Watson Laboratories at Columbia University, she returned to graduate school in 1957 to earn a Master in Science.² Three years later she received her PhD degree at Columbia University with a thesis on superconductors.
+From 1960 to 1961, she was a research associate at International Business Machines.

-After earning the PhD, she got a child and stayed at home for few months.
-She recalls that a few months of being a home stayed mother was more than enough, thus she contacted a Nobel Prize recipient Polykarp Kusch who was on the faculty at Columbia and asked him for advice about her future career.
-Having difficulties finding her first position was, as she recalls it, a terrible time for Myriam.
-Firstly, he was trying to persuade her that she did not really wanted a full-time job, but after a long discussion and insisting, he said that she has all the rights to get an opportunity and the next day she had an offer.¹ She hired help to care for the baby right after.³ (p.
-171) Myriam has been named assistant professor at City College which is a part of the City University of New York (CUNY), her research mainly centres on fundamental questions in physics.³ (p.
-171) Specifically, her projects concern the movements of electrons at low temperature, metal-insulator transitions, metallic behavior in two dimensions, and the molecular magnets.
+After earning her PhD, she had a baby and stayed at home for some months.
+She recalls that a few months of being a stay-at-home mother was more than enough, so she contacted Nobel Prize recipient Polykarp Kusch, who was on the faculty at Columbia, and asked him for advice about her future career.
+Finding her first position was, as she recalls, a terrible time.
+Kusch first tried to persuade her that she did not really want a full-time job, but after a long conversation and much insistence on her part, he agreed that she had all the rights to be given an opportunity and, the next day, she received an offer.¹ She hired help to take care of her baby immediately afterwards³ (p.
+171).
+Sarachik was hired as assistant professor at City College, which is a part of the City University of New York (CUNY).
+Her research mainly centres on fundamental questions in physics³ (p.
+171).
+More specifically, her projects concern the movements of electrons at low temperatures, metal-insulator transitions, metallic behaviour in two dimensions, and the molecular magnets.

-In 2003 Myriam became a president of American Physical Society and two years later won the L’oreal Unesco Award for Women in Science.
+In 2003, Sarachik became president of the American Physical Society and two years later won the L’Oreal Unesco Award for Women in Science.

-Since she has arrived to the United States, she is in love with New York and physics.
-As she states, “one of the most exhilarating aspects of being a physicist (or a mathematician, chemist, biologist,…) is that one continues to learn, stretch and expand.”⁴ Myriam is a notable researcher and professor, and one of the reasons is definitely her sense for other people and joy of accepting challenges in career and in everyday life.
+Since her arrival in the United States, she has been in love with New York and Physics.
+As she states, “one of the most exhilarating aspects of being a physicist (or a mathematician, chemist, biologist) is that one continues to learn, stretch and expand”.⁴ Sarachik is a notable researcher and professor, and one of the reasons is definitely her empathy for other people and the joy of accepting challenges in career and in everyday life.

-She believes, as she explains in the interview with Horowitz, that controversy over women in science reminds people that the subliminal attitudes have not disappeared, and it has put it in the middle of the table front and center for discussion.
-In her opinion this might be a good thing, because we need attention and keep working on it.¹ “In order for our nation to maintain its technological leadership we must utilize the talents of women and other underrepresented groups.”²
+She believes, as she explains in the interview with Horowitz, that controversy over women in science reminds people that the subliminal attitudes have not disappeared.
+In her opinion this might be a good thing, because we need attention and keep working on it:¹ “In order for our nation to maintain its technological leadership we must utilize the talents of women and other underrepresented groups”.²

 In 2008, she was elected to the governing council of the National Academy of Sciences, where she contributed to better politics concerning women in science and human rights.